gegana/mockapi/README.md

 [![npm version](https://badge.fury.io/js/supermockapi.svg)](https://badge.fury.io/js/supermockapi)

 A lightweight, user-friendly, and powerful tool for mocking API endpoints.
 Useful for testing API client integrations, or performance testing your application without sending traffic to your API dependencies.
-Has an external dependency to a mongo database.

 # Running in Docker
 Runs in port 3000 by default.